beezwax/ts-command/README.md

 ## Undo

-You can define an `undo` command if you need to clean up after your command when a subsequent command fails:
+You can define an `undo` method if you need to clean up after your command when a subsequent command fails:

 ```typescript